Roman Catholic Archdiocese of Honiara: Geography

 The territory of the Archdiocese has been largely left unchanged since the erection of the Diocese of Auki in 1982.
 It includes the five Provinces of Guadalcanal, Makira-Ulawa, Temotu, Central Islands, Rennell and Belona, and the area governed by the Honiara Town Council.

 Statistical Profile

-The Archdiocese is responsible for some 60,312 Catholics, who represent just over 22% of the local population.
-48 diocesan and religious priests with 100 religious in the 11 religious congregations present serve in 13 parishes and other apostolates.
+The Archdiocese is responsible for some 65,783 Catholics, who represent 22.5% of the local population.
+35 diocesan and religious priests with 123 religious in the 11 religious congregations present serve in its 14 parishes and other apostolates.
 The Archdiocese also hosts the provincial seminary, Holy Name of Mary Seminary Tenaru, which was founded in 1995.

 Cathedral

 Holy Cross Cathedral, Honiara, stands on the site where it is thought that the Spanish explorer Mendaña erected a cross when he arrived in 1568.
 Thus had the explorer given Honiara its first name, Santa Cruz.
 A large church intended to be used for episcopal ceremonial was erected at Visale in 1923, but it and the remains of the murdered Bishop Épalle which had been interred there were lost to earthquake in 1930.
 From that time Bishop Aubin based his operations at Tanagai.

 The American development of Honiara as an army base and war depot turned Honiara into the new capital for the British Solomon Islands.
 The Catholic population tripled between 1947 and 1957, from 1000 to 3000.
 The first Holy Cross Church, built in 1947, was replaced by a much larger structure in 1957.
 The statues of the Blessed Virgin and St Joseph, which had somehow survived the Japanese air raids of the Battle of Guadalcanal, were positioned outside the 1957 church.
 These statues were re-positioned once again outside the 1978 cathedral; damage caused by bullets can be easily seen on both.

 Bishop Daniel Stuyvenberg SM began planning for a new cathedral for the Diocese in 1975.
 He appointed Melbourne architect Noel McKernan, and laid the foundation stone on 14 September 1976 and solemnly dedicated it on 17 September 1978.

 McKernan's contemporary design is reminiscent of the tent-like structure which it replaced.
 A self-taught local woodcarver, Frank Haikiu, was engaged for the manufacture of the altar, tabernacle, crucifix, font, way of the cross, and statues of the Blessed Virgin and St Joseph.
 Haikiu also carved a Suffering Christ (now in St Joseph's Secondary School, Tenaru), an altar for the Marist community in Tanagai, and a Martyrdom of St Peter Chanel for Our Lady of Lourdes and St Peter Chanel Church in Hull UK.